0xPolygon/Polygon-Funding-Proposals/PFPs/PFP-04.md

 #### Program 1.1 \- Incentives for Metrics

-The Incentives for Metrics Program deploys POL to protocols on Polygon PoS based on performance, measured through liquidity, usage, and retention milestones.
+The Incentives for Metrics Program deploys POL to protocols on Polygon based on performance, measured through liquidity, usage, and retention milestones.
 This program does not fund deployments or marketing.
 It rewards sustained, verifiable impact, with capital released in stages tied to on-chain outcomes.

 Protocols propose their own targets, which are approved by the Program Director.
 Incentives are streamed or vested upon meeting milestones, with no upfront payments unless secured by clawbacks.
 The goal is to build data on capital efficiency and drive durable growth across high-throughput DeFi protocols.